Internal Auditing Requirements

 - Indicate which projects in the audit plan, if any, address the following:

 - Benefits proportionality, expenditure transfers, capital budget controls, or any other limitation or restriction in the General Appropriations Act.

 - Contract management and other requirements.

-- Include a brief description of the risk assessment or methodology used to develop the audit plan, including consideration, if any, of risks associated with (1) the applicable information technology risks related to Title 1, Texas Administrative Code, Chapter 202, Information Security Standards, and (2) benefits proportionality.
+- Include a brief description of the risk assessment or methodology used to develop the audit plan, including consideration, if any, of risks associated with:

-- Include a brief description of the entity’s actions taken to comply with the fraud reporting requirements of Section 7.09, page IX-38, the General Appropriations Act (85th Legislature).
+- Include a brief description of the entity’s actions taken to comply with the fraud reporting requirement of Section 7.09, page IX-38, the General Appropriation Act (87th Legislature).